 Under the Domestic Animals Act 1994, all dogs and cats over the age of 3 months must be registered with Council.
-To register your cat, please contact Council for an application form.
+To register your cat, see our Animal Registration page.
 Infringements may be issued if you are found to have an unregistered cat.

 Microchipping and Desexing

-All cats living in the Greater Shepparton City Council must be desexed and microchipped prior to being registered with Council.
+All cats living in Greater Shepparton must be desexed and microchipped prior to being registered with Greater Shepparton City Council.
 Desexing helps to reduce the number of unwanted or feral cats and kittens.
-Microchipping helps Community Rangers to locate the cats’ owner if it becomes lost.
-Please contact your Veterinarian to have your cat microchipped and desexed.
+Microchipping helps Community Rangers to locate the cat's owner if it becomes lost.
+Please contact your veterinarian to have your cat microchipped and desexed.

 Cats are highly valued pets in Australia, however roaming cats can cause serious issues and become injured if allowed to roam.
-Wandering cats:
+Wandering cats can:

 - get hit by a car or become injured in fights;

 - catch fatal diseases such as feline AIDS;

 - kill native wildlife (even well fed cats will hunt);